-Nominated by Professor Sarah Bishop, Dante Fernandez’s research paper for COM 3060, Spring 2018, puts an in-depth examination of visual images in conversation with a diverse set of source materials in order to critique Ramzan Kadyrov’s instagram, while placing it within its global, socio-political context.
+Dante Fernandez’s research paper was written for COM 3060 and nominated by Professor Sarah Bishop.
+This paper puts an in-depth examination of visual images in conversation with a diverse set of source materials in order to critique and place Ramzan Kadyrov’s Instagram within a global, sociopolitical context.

 An inadvertent outcome of Johannes Gutenberg’s innovations with printing press was the democratization of the means to produce printed information.
 This democratization of print media allowed people to print texts in their vernacular language, no longer bound by the Roman Catholic Church’s monopoly on religious works, which were solely in Latin.
 The availability of vernacular texts for the bourgeoisie and literate proletariat prompted the ideation of an imagined community with those who shared the same dialect.
 These imagined communities were the nascent forms of ethnolinguistic identities that would mature into nationalist ideologies – roughly two centuries later the idea of the nation-state would manifest at the Treaties of Osnabrück and Münster.

 Three hundred years after the debut of Gutenberg’s press, the Industrial Revolution catalyzed the production of print media so much so that the production of printed books soared from under two million to approximately six hundred million.
 Similarly, since 1999, the number of social media platforms has grown exponentially – with the largest social media platform, Facebook, gaining one thirteenth of the world population as active users in a timespan of roughly a decade.
 The paradigmatic shift to digital and social media has led to a mass convergence of traditional print and electronic media onto new platforms.
 With the convergence of media, latent ideologies have also been integrated into the newest forms of mass communication.